 Authoring tools should host a plethora of options to create dynamic and interactive learning content from text, images and animations to quizzes and video.

 Best free eLearning authoring tools’ features

 Smartphone ownership is nearing ubiquity so it makes sense to select a free eLearning authoring tool that is optimised for mobile.
-If an LMS simply is compatible with mobile it can offers a poor user experience and be annoying to use – which distracts from learning.
-With bright, vibrant screens and powerful computing power, m learning is capable of offering an engaging, interactive learning experience.
+If an LMS simply is compatible with mobile it can offer poor user experience and be annoying to use – which distracts from learning.
+With bright, vibrant screens and powerful computing power, mobile learning is capable of offering an engaging, interactive learning experience.